Syed-Bilal-Haider-Engineer/Expression-Calculator/README.md

 This application uses the JavaScript framework React.
 It contains a skeleton of a front-end calculator app for inline calculation.
 Your job is to complete the implementation of the React Components and a few functions responsible for the calculator's logic.
 Furthermore, you have to implement a second component to store and display a history of the executed calculations.

 ## Task Details
 You will find three React components in `src/components/`.
-They render the application's visuals and control its behaviour.
+They render the application's visuals and control its.

 The `ExpressionInput` component is responsible for receiving and handling user interactions.
 Finally, the `Results` component should display the result of calculations and show a history of past results.